the-tatanka/security/overview/README.md

 Securing your applications against today’s cyber threats means facing a veritable jungle of products, services, and solutions - don’t leave home without a map.

-This List outlines best practices to secure your applications.
+This List outlines best practices to secure your applications or do the opposite of https://zeltser.com/suck-at-security-cheat-sheet/.

 Application security is a continuous journey.
 To do it effectively means building security into your software development life cycle without slowing down delivery times - turn this list into an action plan.